aleksplast/LLVM-pass/README.md

 ...
 ```

-Then, you can collect and visualise info, using visualiser.
-Visualiser will paint hot basic blocks in orange colors and cold basic blocks in blue colors.
+Then, you can collect and visualize info, using visualizer.
+Visualizer will paint hot basic blocks in orange colors and cold basic blocks in blue colors.
 (Basic Block is treated as hot if it was executed more than average number of times).
-Visualiser will also print result of binary operation after them with `=` (for recursion it will print the last result).
+Visualizer will also print result of binary operation after them with `=` (for recursion it will print the last result).

 ## Build